zlindacz/flex-cloth/readme.md

 ### Implementation Timeline

-**Day 1**: Follow the Three.js documentation to create 3D animation of a cube to familiarize with how 3D graphics and WebGL work
+**Day 1**: Follow the Three.js documentation to create 3D animation of a cube to familiarize with how 3D graphics and WebGL work.

-**Day 2**: Render the dress using the Mesh property.
+**Day 2**: Learn Blender and create a mesh of body for the dress.
+Render the dress using the Mesh property of Three.js.
 Make it able to rotate

 **Day 3**: Create the menu and make the dress respond to length changes